 These chickens have a lot of feathers on top of their heads.
 They usually get quite long and wrap around their faces.
 Have you ever seen a flock of these black face bearded birds?
 Makes you want to stick a couple in your purse!

 Below this upper ridge of feathers is a fragile area at the lower part of the head.
-You want to keep them separate from larger aggressive breeds of chickens.
-They may peck on top of their head when establishing the pecking order of the flock and accidentally cause injury or death.
+You want to keep them separate from larger, aggressive breeds of chickens.
+They may peck on top of their head when establishing the flock’s pecking order and accidentally cause injury or death.

 Silky chickens also grow feathers down to their feet.
-The soft feathers may gather clumps of dirt if they are allowed to walk in a muddy environment.
+If they are allowed to walk in a muddy environment, the soft feathers may gather clumps of dirt.

 Different colors are just the start of the varieties.
 They also have a number of very unique features that make them stand out from other chicken breeds, such as having an extra toe, dark blue or black flesh and bones, and bright blue earlobes.

-The extra toe is produced by the polydactyly gene and is on the back of the leg.
-It can also be found on other chicken breeds like Sultans, Faverolles, and Dorkings.
+The polydactyly gene produces the extra toe and is on the back of the leg.
+It can also be found on other chicken breeds, such as Sultans, Faverolles, and Dorking Chickens.

-The Black Silkies owe their unusually deep black color to the same rare genetic mutation called fibromelanosis as the Ayam Cemani.
+The Black Silkies owe their unusually deep black color to the same rare genetic mutation called fibromelanosis as the Ayam Cemani chicken breed.

 They are not known to have any particular health problems.